See our list of supervision offerings – both group and individual supervision – here.

 Sigal Bahat, MA

-Sigal Bahat, MA is a faculty member of AEDP™ Institute.
+Sigal Bahat, MA is a faculty member of AEDP™ Institute and the Israeli Ambasador.
 She teaches and supervises AEDP, in Israel, US and internationally, and leads an Israeli AEDP Core Training group.
 She has a private practice in Israel and also works remotely.
 Sigal started her career as a Dance Movement Therapist, and then completed training both as an Expressive & Creative psychotherapist, and as a Bio-energetic Analyst.
 She is certified and has many years of experience as a teacher of somatic-mindfulness approaches.

 The Alexander Technique, The Feldenkrais Method and Authentic Movement.
 Meeting AEDP and Dr. Diana Fosha met a decades-long quest to actively engage the intra-intimate-connections between psyche & soma.